Mitigated barren plateaus in the time-nonlocal optimization of analog quantum-algorithm protocols: Results

 In order to further evaluate the quality of the converged solutions, we show the minimal errors after training $\epsilon_\mathrm{opt}$ with respect to the hyperparameter $n_{\mathrm{f}}$ for both ansätze in Figs.~\ref{fig4}~(a) and (b).
 We find the minimal $n_{\mathrm{f}}$ that is necessary for convergence during training to be approximately $n_{\mathrm{f},\mathrm{min}}\approx 4$, $6$ and $8$ for $n_\mathrm{q}=2$, $3$ and $4$, respectively.
 The minimal $n_{\mathrm{f}}$ necessary for convergence appears to be the same for both ansätze in this example.
 For larger $n_{\mathrm{f}}$, the minimal error converges to very small values that show no strong dependence on $n_{\mathrm{f}}$.
 For the cases of $n_\mathrm{q}=3$ and $n_\mathrm{q}=4$, the resulting minimal error tends to approach $\epsilon_\mathrm{opt}\approx 10^{-5}$.
 We note that for a concrete experimental realization, additional considerations, e.g. what dissipative processes are present and how well a specific parameter can be tuned dynamically, determine the overall success of these approaches, which will be explored elsewhere.

 As a second figure of merit we consider the effective implementation action, which we quantify with the integrated magnitude of the vector of system parameters ${{\boldsymbol\theta}}(t)$, such that

-Given that the parameters ${\theta}_j(t)$ have the units of energy, this quantity is an overall measure of the phase or action that is accumulated during the time-evolution, as well as the energy that is required.
+Given that the parameters ${\theta}_j(t)$ have the units of energy, this quantity is an overall measure of the phase or action that is accumulated during the time-evolution.
+It therefore quantifies an estimate of both the energy that is required to implement a protocol in a given time, as well as the time that is required given a bound to the magnitude of the parameters $\theta_j(t)$.
+This figure of merit allows us to determine whether a solution with improved fidelity in our Fourier ansatz merely emerges due to decreased time-efficiency.
 In Figs.~\ref{fig4}~(c) and (d) we show the effective actions $\inter_\mathrm{opt}$ of the same optimal solutions of Figs.~\ref{fig4}~(a) and (b), with respect to the hyperparameter $n_{\mathrm{f}}$.
 We find the two ansätze to be very similar in terms of necessary action and therefore time-efficiency.
 In both ansätze, there is no strong dependence on the hyperparameter $n_{\mathrm{f}}$ past $n_{\mathrm{f},\mathrm{min}}$.
 While the implementation actions consistently remain reasonably small, there is a clear and expected tendency of implementations to require larger effective actions with increasing amounts of qubits.